Working from home

 - develop healthy habits, for example, stand up every time you answer the phone or squat 5 times every time you receive an email from a particular person

-Perhaps you have a pristine home office to work from or possibly, like me, the current lockdown has caught you out and you are fighting for space amidst the home-schooling and toys.
+You may have a pristine home office to work from or possibly, like me, lockdown has caught you out and you are fighting for space amidst the home-schooling and toys.
 If I step on one more piece of lego in bare feet… Your working environment is important – it needs to be comfortable and enable you to do a good job.

 - It is beneficial to have boundaries between home space and work space.
 That way it doesn’t feel like you are always at work and vice versa

 - Natural light and fresh air have been shown to boost productivity and well being.
 If you are involved in video calls, adequate light is important